-The net tax levy budget for 2021 would be \$(3.9) million, a decrease of 105.4% from the amount budgeted for 2020.
+The proposed net tax levy budget for 2021 would be \$13.0 million, a decrease of 82.0% from the amount budgeted for 2020.
 Most of the change is accounted for through the line labelled "Impacts of COVID-19" in the net budget column of the operating budget table above.
 This is a new item in 2021, which explains the large variance from the 2020 budget for Financial Initiatives.

-In the table, the "Impacts of COVID-19" line reflects funding of \$92.5 million that is expected to help manage continuing pressures resulting from the pandemic in 2021.
-In the budget as tabled February 25, 2021, senior government funding was expected to provide \$54.6 million of this, with the balance provided by a draw from the new Pandemic Management Reserve Fund that was approved by Regional Council in December 2020.
-With the subsequent announcement of additional provincial funding, the draw from the reserve is not expected to be needed.
+In the table, the "Impacts of COVID-19" line reflects funding of \$67.6 million that is expected to help manage continuing pressures resulting from the pandemic in 2021.
+Of the total, senior government funding is expected to provide \$54.6 million, with the balance provided by a draw from the new Pandemic Management Reserve Fund that was approved by Regional Council in December 2020.

-Senior government funding is included as revenues in the Financial Initiatives budget, rather than individual departments, because pandemic-related transfers for 2021, while expected, had not been confirmed as the budget was finalized.
+This funding is included as revenues in the Financial Initiatives budget, rather than individual departments, because while expected, senior government pandemic-related transfers for 2021 had not been confirmed as the budget was finalized.